TheOdinProject/curriculum/nodeJS/introduction_to_nodeJS/introduction_what_is_nodeJS.md

 <div class="lesson-content__panel" markdown="1">

-1. [This short module](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps) on "The Server Side" from MDN is a great source for the background knowledge you need.
+1. [A short module](https://developer.mozilla.org/en-US/docs/Learn/Server-side/First_steps) on "The Server Side" from MDN is a great source for the background knowledge you need.
 Read through at least the first two articles posted under the 'Guides' section: Introduction to the server side and Client-Server Overview.
 The other two are interesting and worth reviewing, but less relevant to our immediate concerns.
-2. To gain a little more insight into the nature of Node, and to unpack the rest of the above definition, read [this article](https://medium.freecodecamp.org/what-exactly-is-node-js-ae36e97449f5).
+1. To gain a little more insight into the nature of Node, and to unpack the rest of the above definition, read [this article](https://medium.freecodecamp.org/what-exactly-is-node-js-ae36e97449f5).
-3. What is the Node Event Loop?
+1. What is the Node Event Loop?
 You may remember about this long, but _really_ [fantastic video](https://www.youtube.com/watch?v=8aGhZQkoFbQ) from an earlier part of the course... don't skip it!
-4. Take a few minutes to go through the "Getting Started" section of the new official [Node.js website](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs).
+1. Take a few minutes to go through the "Getting Started" section of the new official [Node.js website](https://nodejs.org/en/learn/getting-started/introduction-to-nodejs).
 Read up until, but not including, the TypeScript module.
-5. [This short video](https://www.youtube.com/watch?v=uVwtVBpw7RQ) is a great introduction as well!
+1. [This short video](https://www.youtube.com/watch?v=uVwtVBpw7RQ) is a great introduction as well!

 </div>